 But there are some instances when you can get a late filing penalty cancelled and there are two main reasons why a penalty could be revoked.

 But the more likely reason is because you have a very good excuse - known as a ‘Reasonable Excuse’.
-HMRC give specific examples of a Reasonable Excuse such as never having received the return from HMRC, loss of your tax records due to fire/ floor/ theft etc, submission problems either with the postal system or HMRC’s online service, serious illness, bereavement etc.
+HMRC gives specific examples of a Reasonable Excuse, including: never having received the return from HMRC, loss of your tax records due to fire/ floor/ theft etc, submission problems either with the postal system or HMRC’s online service, serious illness, bereavement etc.

 Current late payment penalties are as follows: